 All of these factors play a huge role in the overall quality, consistency and taste of our products, but also by sourcing chocolate from reputable brands, we’re playing our small part in combating unethical and exploited cacao farming practices.

-The designs on your chocolates are intricate and beautiful.
+The designs on your chocolates are stunning.
 How do you balance creativity with consistency?

 As much as consistency plays a key factor in being a chocolatier and working with chocolate, what I enjoy about decorating the chocolates the most is that it’s done by hand.
 Each piece we create is unique.
 No two are alike – we’re artists, not machines.